-In the old times, humans operate every industries, factories and companies.
-Accounts were taken care by a group of people.
-Some group of workers make a product.
-Also, some other people handles the marketing and so on.
+In the old times, humans operate every industry, factory, and company.
+Accounts were taken care of by a group of people.
+Some group of workers makes a product.
+Also, some other people handle the marketing and so on.

 The problem which companies have to face is the accuracy of work.
 Because whenever employees get tired, they lose their quality of work.
-As a result company needs to face some loss.
-Also company have to pay more as number of people increases.
+As a result, the company needs to face some losses.
+Also, the company has to pay more as the number of people increases.

 Therefore to tackle such problems, BI came into play.
-It is a type of software which can take care of business operations.
-Not only business operations, it can give company’s data in a proper way.
+It is a type of software that can take care of business operations.
+Not only business operations, but it can also give company’s data in a proper way.

 BI also uses storage to keep the data used by it.
 This storage is called Data Warehouse (DW).
-It collects data from various other sources other than simply storing.
+It collects data from various other sources other than simply storing it.
 Also, DW supports BI to make strategies and use logic to make a decision.

 Types of BI

 Before MBI, websites were showing data of BI.
 But MBI deals with mobile applications to show this data.
 MBI benefited users by allowing them to see the data anytime and anywhere.
 The source of data for MBI is the same as that of BI websites.

 Therefore, the BI server gives data to websites as well as to mobile applications.
 Also, the screen (also called dashboard) to show BI data in website and mobile apps are different from each other.

 Since normal BI may take days to show any changes, therefore RTBI came.
 RTBI gives benefits by increasing the speed of operating the business.